tlwilliams895/curriculum-docs/src/guide/accessibility.rst

 ~~~~~~~~

 Many screen reader users will navigate through the page first by
 headings.
-This is why it is important to make sure that headings don’t
+This is why it is important to make sure that headings don't
 skip levels.

 What not to do: